gregberns/node-event-hub-stream/README.md

 ## Usage

-Below is an example used with Bunyun, but the 'eventStream' variable could be passed to anything accepting a Stream interface, which contains write(string) and close() signatures.
+Below is an example used with Bunyan, but the 'eventStream' variable could be passed to anything accepting a Stream interface, which contains write(string) and close() signatures.

+    var bunyan = require('bunyan');
     var eventHub = require('event-bus-stream');

     var namespace = '';